[Winner of the University of Louisville’s 2019 Prize for Outstanding Dissertation]

 Testing Arts-Based Strategies for Trauma-Informed, Culturally Responsive Inquiry

 As the field of Public Health has shifted from a biomedical paradigm to a social ecological approach, focusing on health equity and social determinants of health, it has increasingly acknowledged the roles of culture and trauma in health outcomes.
-The field has responded by modifying some research practices, but continues to prioritize conventional methodologies—with few options designed to foreground trauma- and cultural-responsiveness.
+The field has responded by modifying some research practices, but it continues to prioritize conventional methodologies—with few options designed to foreground trauma- and cultural-responsiveness.
 Unfortunately, to the extent that conventional approaches require health to be defined, communicated, or valued according to dominant norms, they risk perpetuating inequities.
 Health equity therefore requires the development of research methodologies that increase inclusivity and access, elicit and apply diverse knowledges, reduce intrusion, and incorporate sociocultural factors.

 Findings from the arts-based methods addressed 64 to 89 percent of the same variables as the surveys, while the surveys addressed only 36 to 49 percent of the arts-based data variables.
 The three prototypes juxtaposed needs with assets, accommodated expressive choice, and involved minimal researcher intrusion—rendering them trauma and culturally responsive.
 They also generated impactful insights inaccessible via surveys, such as unconventional definitions of violence.
 The prototypes aided disclosure (thus improving data), were time- and cost-effective, and offered significant potential for research reciprocity.
 As such, they offer promising models for continued methodological innovation in advancement of health equity.